 Every student has the opportunity to select their top five choices of specialties that they are interested in for their clinical placement.
 They will be placed in one of their specialties of interest at our Mini-Match orientation prior to starting the clinical internship.

 REQUIREMENTS: The student must have an academic average of 85% or higher and a 90% or higher in course attendance to be placed in a clinical internship.
-A student will be required to do a level II criminal background and drug screening (approximately $150.00), provide an immunization record, TB skin test within the last 12 months prior to placement, and any additional documents requested by the clinical internship facility.
+A student will be required to do a level II criminal background and drug screening (approximately $150.00), provide an immunization record, TB skin test within the last 12 months, COVID vaccine and/or negative COVID test prior to placement, and any additional documents requested by the clinical internship facility.

 A student must intern for a minimum of 8 hours a week during a 11/12-week semester.
 The 8 hours can be completed Monday – Thursday, two half days 8a-12p or 1p-5p, OR one full day 8am-5pm.
 Friday is only offered from 8a-12p.
 Weekends are not available.
 Students can intern for more than 8 hours each week, but must meet the minimum requirement of 8 hours/week.
 During a student’s clinical internship they can not miss more than two (2) days.

 A student will receive a satisfactory (S) or unsatisfactory (U) upon completion.
 Students may also be eligible to receive up to 4 credit hours through Florida State University upon completion of the clinical internship through their advising department in Biological Sciences*, Psychology (PSY4944), Human Science (FAD4805), Chemistry DIS (CHM 4905/4906) or Interdisciplinary Medical Sciences (EL credit). *Biological Science majors can receive up to 4 credit hours and Biological Science minors can receive 1 credit hour.